kansiris/Angular-Interview-Questions-Answers/README.md

    **[⬆ Back to Top](#table-of-contents)**

  121. ### What is a builder?
-      A builder function ia a function that uses the `Architect API` to perform a complex process such as "build" or "test".
+      A builder function is a function that uses the `Architect API` to perform a complex process such as "build" or "test".
 The builder code is defined in an npm package.
 For example, BrowserBuilder runs a webpack build for a browser target and KarmaBuilder starts the Karma server and runs a webpack build for unit tests.

    **[⬆ Back to Top](#table-of-contents)**